Data Processing Addendum

 11.2.
 Should a provision of this DPA be invalid or become invalid, then the legal effect of the other provisions will be unaffected.
 A valid provision is deemed to have been agreed upon, which comes closest to what the parties intended commercially and will replace the invalid provision.
 The same will apply to any omissions.

 11.3.
-To the extent of any conflict or inconsistency between the terms of this DPA and the Agreement, the following order of precedent applies: (i) this DPA; and (ii) the Agreement.
-Subject to the amendments in this DPA, the Agreement remains in full force and effect.
+To the extent of any conflict or inconsistency between the terms of this DPA and the Underlying Agreement, the following order of precedent applies: (i) this DPA; and (ii) the Underlying Agreement.
+Subject to the amendments in this DPA, the Underlying Agreement remains in full force and effect.

 11.4.
-Customer may send any questions or concerns regarding this DPA to: privacy@invicti.com.
+Client may send any questions or concerns regarding this DPA to: privacy@invicti.com.

 SCHEDULE 1 – ANNEX/APPENDIX 1 OF THE APPROVED EU SCCS